Modusmundi/Paustachio/README.md

 ## Dependencies

-Dapper is written in Python and relies on the following libraries:
+Paustachio is written in Python and relies on the following libraries:

   * ldap3
   * json